cstrainge/sorthc/README.md

 # A compiler for the Strange Forth Language

+This is an experimental ahead of time compiler for the [Strange Forth Language](https://github.com/cstrainge/sorth).
+It is still catching up with the features of the interpreted version of the language however it can handle most of the language features.

 This tool will compile your Strange Forth language to an executable.
 Your immediate words run within a limited version of the runtime within the compiler itself.
 All other words are compiled into the final executable.